Axis of Resistance: Middle Eastern crisis (2023–present)

 In July 2025, reports emerged indicating that Iran has intensified its support for proxy groups, supplying advanced weaponry to both the Houthis in Yemen and Hezbollah in Lebanon, despite mounting regional and international pressure.
 According to U.S.-aligned forces in Yemen, a large shipment, estimated at 750 tons, of Iranian-supplied arms was intercepted in late June near Houthi-controlled territory.
 The cache reportedly included anti-ship and anti-aircraft missiles, drone components, warheads, and instruction manuals in Farsi, reinforcing long-standing assessments of Tehran’s direct involvement through the Islamic Revolutionary Guard Corps and affiliated networks.
 Simultaneously, Western intelligence suggests that Iran has resumed missile deliveries to Hezbollah via overland routes through Iraq and Syria, aiming to replenish the group's arsenal following its 2024 confrontation with Israel.
-Despite domestic economic and military constraints following the Iran–Israel war, Iran has prioritized rearming its regional allies.
+Despite domestic economic and military constraints following the Twelve-Day War, Iran has prioritized rearming its regional allies.

+During January 2026, the US began a military buildup in the Middle East, mainly because of the nationwide protests in Iran and ensuing massacres, a well as growing tension between Iran and the US, due to Iran's alleged ongoing push to develop nuclear weapons, rebuild its ballistic missile program, and its continued support of regional armed groups such as Hezbollah, Hamas, and the Houthis.
+This culminated in the joint American–Israeli war on Iran and its regional allies starting on 28 February, including the assassination of Iranian supreme leader Ali Khamenei.
+In July 2026, The New York Times reported that US President Donald Trump opted to fly back on the old Air Force One when leaving Turkey that month after credible threats from the "axis" targeting him and Qatari-donated Air Force One, as it lacks the same advanced defensive abilities of the old Air Force One.
+White House press secretary Karoline Leavitt said that the new Qatari plane will undergo additional upgrades over the following month.